Nubra: Etymology

+Historically, the Nubra River was called Yarma Tsangpo (“Yarma River”) in Tibetan sources.
+The modern usage of “Nubra River” appears to derive from the valley name.

 Geography

 Alexander Cunningham listed Nubra as one of the five natural and historical divisions of Ladakh.
 Nubra occupies the northeastern portion of Ladakh, bordering Baltistan and Chinese Turkestan in the north, and the Aksai Chin plateau and Tibet in the east.
 In Cunningham's conception, Nubra includes all the region drained by the Nubra and Shyok rivers. it is 128 miles long and 72 miles wide, making up an area of 9,200 square miles.
 It extends south till the Pangong Lake.

 In modern nomenclature, the Nubra region is divided into "Diskit Nubra" in the north and the "Darbuk region" in the south, both of which are regarded as tehsils and subdivisions of the Leh district.
 The Diskit Nubra region includes the Turtuk block populated by Balti people, which became a part of Indian-administered Kashmir after the Indo-Pakistani War of 1971, and the unpopulated Siachen Glacier region.